Greenthread

 User scenario walkthrough storyboard

-In order to identify areas of improvement, we conducted user evaluation interviews using a low-fidelity prototype (click on the top right corner to enter fullscreen mode).
-Participants were instructed to complete a set of tasks that allowed us to see how users would navigate the current interface.
-After completing these tasks, they answered questions relating to the user experience.
-We also conducted A/B testing in order to test different layouts.
+In order to identify areas of improvement in our design, we conducted user evaluation interviews using a low-fidelity prototype (click on the top right corner to enter fullscreen mode).
+Participants were instructed to complete a set of tasks that simulated use cases for Greenthread.
+After completing these tasks, they answered questions about their user experience.

 Low-fidelity prototype screenshots

-Our key takeaways were the importance of ensuring the reliability of community-sourced information (by factoring in multiple sources) and providing an unintrusive overlay on top of the user's shopping experience.
+Our key takeaways were the importance of conveying the reliability of community-sourced information (by providing multiple sources) and not interrupting the user's shopping experience.

 Final Design